 Side note: It’s even more satisfying in real life when you get to be part of that process.
-See Related Post – One Room Challenge Living Room Reveal
+See our living room makeover.

-Our rooms will look instantly tidier and cleaner when they have less things in them.
+Your rooms will look tidier and cleaner when they have less things in them!

 I use to think that the mess in my house came from the play of small kids, and from working on creative projects.
-Most of all I thought I just didn’t know how to properly organise stuff.
-That there was a secret to home organisation, that I hadn’t discovered yet.
+Most of all that I just didn’t know how to properly organise stuff.

 Choose a small space in your home that is looking or feeling really disorganised.
 Choose to have less things on display or stored in that space.
 Discard, donate or put away some of things you have there and observe how much of a difference it makes!